Samuel12209/Godel-Chatbot/README.md

 # Restraints
-With an avarage pc, most people cant run this as it would take quite a while so i am going to split up the data into diffrent segments, you can use the main brain file if you have a strong enough pc but i reccomend using a split peice of the brain the bigger amount of the file is the more accurate its responses will be
+With an avarage pc, most people cant run this as it would take quite a while so i am going to split up the data into diffrent segments, you can use the main data file if you have a strong enough pc but i reccomend using a split peice of the data, the bigger amount of the file is the more accurate its responses will be